AdobeDocs/analytics-platform.en/help/components/dimensions/t-breakdown-fa.md

 Break down dimensions and dimension items in Analysis Workspace.

-Break down your data in unlimited ways for your specific needs; build queries using relevant metrics, dimensions, segments, time lines, and other analysis breakdown values.
+Break down your data in unlimited ways for your specific needs; build queries using relevant metrics, dimensions, filters, time lines, and other analysis breakdown values.

 1. [Create a project](/help/analysis-workspace/home.md) with a data table.
 1. In the data table, right-click a line item and select **[!UICONTROL Breakdown]** > *`<item>`*.

    ![Step Result](assets/fa_data_table_actions.png)

-   You can break down metrics by dimension items or audience segments across selected time periods.
+   You can break down metrics by dimension items or audience filters across selected time periods.
 You can also drill down further to a more granular level.

    >[!NOTE]
    >